bfsunlp/BFSUStanViz/Readme.md

 Please be also noted that the algorithm is multicore optimized in directory mode.

 However, the original stanza running on "cpu" mode is rather slow.
-You may try to enble "gpu" with cuda capability.
+You may try to enable "gpu" with cuda capability.

 ### wxpython GUI